mathgladiator/adama-lang/reference/src/guide/messages.md

 }
 ```

 Most types that can be defined within code can be defined within a message.
-The exceptions are channels and futures.
+Some exceptions are channels, services, and futures; spiritually, all data defined within a message must be complete in a serialized form.
 Messages can also be constructed anonymously on the fly.

 ```adama
 #yo {
   let msg = {x:1, y:2};